Innovation district: El Poblenou, Barcelona

-Seattle (South Lake Union)
+South Lake Union, Seattle

 Seattle's South Lake Union neighborhood transformed in the late 2000s from a low-rise industrial complex into one of the most thriving innovation hubs in the United States.
 In the early to mid-20th century, South Lake Union was a prosperous manufacturing center for Washington's biggest industrial companies.
 Wood making, ship building and airplane manufacturing companies all were located in the area.
 However, South Lake Union experienced a significant decline in businesses and residents in the 1980s and 1990s.
 However, as a result of major development plans by Paul Allen's Vulcan Real Estate, the neighborhood has persuaded the area's leading companies and research centers to relocate to South Lake Union.

-Manchester (Oxford Road Corridor)
+Oxford Road Corridor, Manchester, UK

 The Oxford Road Corridor innovation district is a square mile in the south of Manchester's city centre where two of the UK's largest universities, the University of Manchester and Manchester Metropolitan University, are based alongside Manchester University NHS Foundation Trust.
 These organisations oversee the area in a partnership incorporated in 2007 alongside Manchester City Council and Bruntwood.

 In 2015, The Department for Business, Energy and Industrial Strategy (BEIS) invited consortia, formed around geographic and technological themes, to apply to be involved in the science and innovation audit (SIA) process.
 The Greater Manchester and East Cheshire SIA highlighted that 50% of the City Region's science and innovation assets were located in the Oxford Road Corridor.
 Recognising the region's ‘Core Strengths’ in Health Innovation and Advanced Materials, and ‘Fast Growth Opportunities’ focused on the future potential of Digital, Energy, and Industrial Biotechnology.

 In the 2018 Manchester City Council adopted a Strategic Spatial Framework for the Oxford Road Corridor to guide future development and protect the area's unique innovation eco-system.